They say…

 London brewery numbers still rising, but slowly

-The former brewhouse under installation at Forest Road, August 2021.
+The former Russian River brewhouse under installation at Forest Road, August 2021.

-The resilience of London supports plentiful anecdotal evidence that customers are increasingly favouring local independent producers and suppliers.
+The resilience of brewing supports plentiful anecdotal evidence that customers are increasingly favouring local independent producers and suppliers.
 That trend was already evident before the Covid-19 pandemic and seems to have strengthened further.
-While researching the latest edition of London’s Best Beer, and Bars, numerous brewers and retailers told me how important local custom had become to their business during the lockdowns.
+While researching the latest edition of ’s Best Beer, Pubs and Bars, numerous brewers and retailers told me how important local custom had become to their business during the lockdowns.

 Leave a Reply